 Midway is a range front pediment gold discovery entirely covered by 5m to 300m of transported Quaternary alluvial gravel and active sand dunes.
 The deposit lies along the NE range front of the San Antonio Mountains about 35 km NE of Tonopah, Nevada.
-Midway is a quartz-adularia, low sulfidation bonanza gold vein system hosted by silicified Miocene interbedded volcanic/volcaniclastic sequence (Tmv) and metamorphosed Ordovician Palmetto Formation (Op) basement rocks.
+Midway is a quartz-adularia, low sulfidation bonanza gold vein system hosted by silicified Miocene interbedded volcanic/volcanic/sic sequence (Tmv) and metamorphosed Ordovician Palmetto Formation (Op) basement rocks.

 Over the last two years Midway Gold Corporation, owner, has discovered new bonanza vein zones near the original Discovery Zone and is presently permitting an exploration decline for metallurgical sampling and test stopeing.
 Midway Gold re logged a number of past drill holes within and near the Discovery Zone and used the information to revise the local geologic model with conventional cross sections and maps.
 Proximal targets were derived and drill tested.
-In 2006 new bonanza gold veins were discovered based on the projections from the revised model.
-Dauntless vein discovery is the first bonanza gold vein found within Op basement rocks at Midway and it opens up property-wide, untested gold potential at depth.
+In 2006 new bonanza gold vein found within Op basement rocks at Midway and it opens up property-wide, untested gold potential at depth.

 Results from the Discovery Zone geologic model were used to create a property-wide geologic exploration model from the recently compiled 3D project database.
-The property-wide model incorporates modeled geology, drill hole gold and inverted geophysical results from aero magnetic, TEM, gravity, CSAMT and IP surveys data utilizing Gocad 3D pattern recognition software.
+The property-wide geology, drill hole gold and inverted geophysical results from aero magnetic, TEM, gravity, CSAMT and IP surveys data utilizing Gocad 3D pattern recognition software.

 Geologic modeling of the hanging wall (HW) contact surface of Op basement rocks defines a series of NS trending, composite horsts and grabens bounded by interpreted normal faults.
-Tmv lithofacies transitions and stratigraphic pinch outs against horsts establish that the Tmv basin was tectonically active during volcanism and sedimentation.
+Two lithofacies transitions and stratigraphic pinch outs against horsts establish that the Tmv basin was tectonically active during volcanism and sedimentation.
 The NS graben bounding faults appear to have controlled mineralization.
 Known bonanza gold veins and outlying high grade gold intercepts generally correlate with the interpreted NS graben bounding faults and the crests of the horsts.
 Remodeling of bonanza vein intercepts in the Discovery Zone to improve exploration decline design, included re logging of each drill hole intercept.
 The latest vein model establishes that most of the known bonanza gold veins correlate NS among the drill holes.
 They appear to be NS en echelon veins within the broad, NW trending Midway gold zone.
 The NS bonanza vein projection are significant in that past exploration grid drilling and interpretation has been on a NW drill grid.
 The strike extensions of modeled NS veins are generally untested which substantially adds to the proximal exploration potential of the property for bonanza gold veins.
 Rhyolite dikes are also present along the graben bounding faults in Op basement rocks beneath each of the known Au zones.
-Drill hole gold intercepts(>1 gpt Au) are present within about 50 m HW and footwall of the Op contact surface.
-All known Midway gold mineralization is associated with silicification, both in the bonanza veins and with the silicified disseminated zones that envelope the veins.
-Resistively highs (CSAMT, TEM and IP) and weak aero mag lows correlate with the gold zones and enclosing silicified rocks.
-An orientation C02, O2, SO2, H2S, NH3 soil gas survey was run in the transported overburden that covers the deposit and surface CO2, SO2 and NH3 provide remote signatures of bedrock gold.
+Drill hole gold intercepts (>1 gpt Au) are present within about 50 m HW and footwall of the Op contact surface.
+All known Midway gold mineralization is associated with silicification, both in the bonanza veins and enclosing silicified rocks.
+An orientation CO2, O2, SO2, H2S, NH3 soil gas survey was run in the transported overburden that covers the deposit and surface CO2, SO2 and NH3 provide remote signatures of bedrock gold.

 Modeling results were used to define 10 exploration targets for bonanza gold vein zones.
-Though some past drill holes are present in the targets, in 3D, the past holes are generally too shallow or isolated and do not provide sufficient information to test the targets.
+Though some past drill holes are generally too shallow or isolated and do not provide sufficient information to test the targets.